-This project is so adaptable and FUN to create.
-This tutorial will show you how to make a jack o’ lantern with the cutest little nail stem!
+This Halloween magnet project is so adaptable and FUN to create.
+This tutorial will show you how to make a mini jack o’ lantern with the cutest little nail stem!
 I am seeing a lot of imagery for Halloween popping up in craft stores, and I spent the whole weekend having fun illustrating “Halloween” images.

 But don’t fret if you can’t draw . . . use scrapbooking paper, cupcake liners, stickers, stencils, etc. Or cut out triangles and mouths and decoupage to your delight.
 A little imagination, effort, and time is all you need to make these Halloween magnets!

 My favorite time of the year is Halloween.
 I am fascinated by the imagery and colors . . . and I love to make these fridge magnets and pass them out as treats.
 Trick or Treat?
 I’ll take a Treat!

 How to Make Halloween Magnets